Drone Roof Inspections & Aerial Property Surveys

 Deploying drones for property surveys has many benefits throughout the solar installation process for residential and commercial solar developers.
 Before a PV system can be mounted to a roof, both the homeowner and the solar firm must feel confident that roof conditions are good enough to continue with the installation.
 If the roof is damaged and does not have at least 7-10 years of life left then solar companies may contract a roofer to fix these issues so they do not have to come back after 1-2 years and redo the whole installation.
 Additionally, solar engineers can facilitate their system design process by generating 3D models from these aerial property flyovers while reducing survey time and creation costs.

-If you are a professional in one of these industries should you go ahead and start flying drones manually to obtain these images?
+If you are a professional in one of these industries should you go ahead and start flying drones manually ton obtain these images?
 That is probably not the best idea.
 First off, any professional using drones for commercial purposes must have their part 107 certification.
-Secondly, it takes time to build your skillset as a remote pilot if you plan to fly manually, but even if you are a competent pilot, you will likely collect inconsistent data over various properties.
+Secondly, it takes time to build your skill set as a remote pilot if you plan to fly manually, but even if you are a competent pilot, you will likely collect inconsistent data over various properties.

 So what is the best solution?
 Work with a professional drone company that has experience in this area who can provide the consistent data you need in a safe, efficient and compliant manner.
 Nationwide professional drone service firm, Skye Link, utilizes an automated flight software to obtain all drone property survey images safely and effectively in order to produce client deliverables such as 2D/3D models, roof measurement reports, and Xactimate/Symbility macro export data files.